-We are publishing a series of guides on how each EU member state is implementing DAC6.
-These guides will cover each country’s decision regarding postponing DAC6 reporting by up to six months.
+We are publishing a series of guides on how each EU member state has implemented DAC6.
 The guide provides a preview to our full up-to-date country-by-country guide to DAC6.

 Our next guide focusses on Spain’s implementation of DAC6.

 This blog was originally published in July 2020 and was updated in February 2021.